 Toledo was Spain’s Capital up until the 15th century.
 For hundreds of years the Jewish, Muslims and Christians lived together within the city walls.
-Have you ever been there?
+Have you visited?
 There are churches, mosques, synagogues, palaces and fortresses in this unique UNESCO World Heritage Site.
-Enjoy a coffee in the Jewish Quarter before you start your sightseeing.
+We recommend that you enjoy a coffee in the Jewish Quarter before you start your sightseeing.

 Seville is a short drive from Cordoba.
 It is known as the ‘frying pan of Europe’ where temperatures can reach up to 50 degrees centigrade in summer.
-Walk through the city of ancient winding streets, see the Santa Cruz Jewish Quarter, Moorish great architecture, Seville’s Cathedral, Plaza Espana and experience the home of Flamenco.
-For authentic Tapas and Sangria head to the Mercado Ferria before 2pm.
+You can walk through the city of ancient winding streets, see the Santa Cruz Jewish Quarter, Moorish great architecture, Seville’s Cathedral, Plaza Espana and experience the home of Flamenco.
+For authentic Tapas and Sangria head to the Mercado Ferria before 2 pm.

 Plan to visit Carmona on the way to Granada, it’s a picturesque village on top of a hill.
 The Tower that is seen for miles is similar to the Giralda Tower in Seville.
 Carmona has been settled since prehistoric times and contains three Moorish fortresses and has one of Spain’s best examples of a Roman Gate.
 Enjoy lunch in one of the many restaurants in Plaza San Fernando, where you can have a set meal for Euros 9.90 per person.